Motion-induced spin transfer

 Another interesting direction in spintronics is to use a mechanical degree of freedom for spin manipulation.
 Since spin is a kind of angular momenta, it can be manipulated by mechanical rotation in accordance with the angular momentum conservation.
 Indeed, Barnett, Einstein and de Haas experimentally showed that rigid-body rotation interacts with magnetic moment originating from the spin angular momenta of electrons \cite{ einstein1915experimental, barnett1915magnetization }.
 The mechanical manipulation of spin is demonstrated in a variety of systems, including micromechanical systems \cite{ wallis2006einstein, zolfagharkhani2008nanomechanical, kobayashi2017spin, harii2019spin }, microfluid systems \cite{ takahashi2016spin, kazerooni2020electron, kazerooni2021electrical }, atomic nuclei \cite{ chudo2014observation, wood2017magnetic }, and quark-gluon plasma \cite{ adamczyk2017global }.
 These effects can be comprehensively understood as consequences of the spin-rotation coupling \cite{matsuo2013mechanical, matsuo2017theory}.

 Although there are various studies on the spin transport and manipulation by mechanical motion as reviewed in Ref.~\cite{matsuo2017spin}, there is no study on the spin tunnelling transport driven by mechanical motion.

 In this work, we show spin tunnelling transport between two media can be induced by inertial motion.
-Our proposal is closely related to non-contact friction \cite{ saitoh2010gigantic, she2012noncontact, milton2016reality } because the forces are nothing but linear momentum transfers between moving media.
-The mechanical motion empowers the linear momenta to be transferred from one medium to the other.
-Here, we consider spin transfer between moving media instead of linear momentum transfer.
+Our proposal is closely related to non-contact friction \cite{ dorofeyev1999brownian, stipe2001noncontact, gotsmann2001dynamic, saitoh2010gigantic }.
+There are various theoretical works describing the non-contact friction of translational type \cite{ zurita2004friction, volokitin2007near, volokitin2011quantum, silveirinha2014theory, she2012noncontact, milton2016reality, barnett2018vacuum } and rotational type \cite{ manjavacas2010vacuum, zhao2012rotational, intravaia2019quantum }.
+From the source point of view, Langevin-type equations have been used to describe the frictional force in fluctuating fields \cite{ dorofeyev1999brownian, stipe2001noncontact, gotsmann2001dynamic, zurita2004friction, she2012noncontact }.
+On the other hand, from the field point of view, the spectral shift induced by motion plays a vital role \cite{ volokitin2007near, volokitin2011quantum, silveirinha2014theory, milton2016reality }.
+The spectral shifts produces the photon momentum flux between two objects and hence the friction.
+In other words, the mechanical motion empowers the linear momenta to be transferred from one to the other.
+Here, we consider spin transfer between relatively moving media instead of linear momentum transfer.

+When relative motion is forced in a system, the system becomes inhomogeneous, i.e.~driven into a nonequilibrium state.
+We can tell one medium from the other, and there is no longer symmetry in the direction normal to the surfaces.
+This symmetry breaking induced by the non-uniformly forced motion provides a possibility of current generation in the direction.
+In order to take the inhomogeneity into consideration, we utilises the nonequilibrium (Schwinger--Keldysh) Green’s function and perturbatively evaluate effects of the relative motion, e.g.~spin currents.

 We consider two media separated by a very narrow gap (\figref{fig:fig1}).

 Each medium hosts a magnon and is described by the following Hamiltonian within the Holstein--Primakoff approximation \cite{holstein1940field},